ahabra/memoize/README.md

 This solution could work for a simple program, however it suffers from several problems such as:
 1. There is no control on the size of the map.
-If the method is called many times with different loginIds, the size of map can increase and run out of memory.
+If the method is called many times with different loginIds, the size of map can increase and consume a lot of memory.
 2. There is no control on expiring items in the cache.
 Once a loginId is put in the map it stays there, if the database contents change, there is no way to update the content of the map besides restarting the program.